President’s Day Activities Improve Learning and Writing SkillsFebruary 14th, 2018

 Write a compare and contrast paragraph or essay on one of the following topics:

 - Boyhood of George Washington and Abraham Lincoln

 - Early adult life of George Washington and Abraham Lincoln

 - Historic time/setting during the 5 years before George Washington and Abraham Lincoln became president

 - Major accomplishments of George Washington and Abraham Lincoln

-Use the Compare/Contrast fill-in-the-blank graphic organizing form from Ten Minutes to Better Study Skills to make this easy!
+Use the Compare/Contrast fill-in-the-blank graphic organizing form from Ten Minutes to Better Writing and Study Skills to make this easy!